-The Council will seek to ensure that public transport is not delayed or hindered by illegal parking in our towns or villages through a combination of review-
+The Council will seek to ensure that public transport is not delayed or hindered by illegal parking in our towns or villages through a combination of reviewing existing restrictions and the implementation of more rigorous enforcement through DPE.

 Parking Policy 13: The Council will support additional appropriate Park & Ride provision wherever possible.